 Properties of Color

-Colors consist of three properties: Hue, Value, and Intensity.
+Colors consist of three properties: Hue, Value, and Intensity or Saturation.

 Different types of colors

-Studying the color wheel is a good way to understand how colors work.
-The color wheel is a circular chart divided into 12 sections with each sector showing a different color.
-It is made up of three different types of colors – primary, secondary, and tertiary.
-It was developed in 1666 by Sir Isaac Newton when he took the color spectrum and bent it into a circle.
-Since then, scientists and artists have studied and designed numerous variations of this concept.
+Studying the color wheel is a great way to understand how colors work.
+It is a circular chart divided into 12 sections, each representing a different color.
+The wheel consists of three main color categories—primary, secondary, and tertiary.
+It was first developed in 1666 by Sir Isaac Newton, who took the color spectrum and arranged it into a circle.
+Since then, both scientists and artists have explored and refined various versions of this concept.

 Primary Colors

-Colors that cannot be created by mixing any other color are called primary colors.
+Primary colors are the foundation of all other colors because they cannot be created by mixing any other shades.
 Red, blue and yellow are the primary colors, and they are the base of every other color.
-All other colors are derived from these 3 hues.
+All other colors come from mixing these three hues, making them the foundation of color theory and art.

 Secondary Colors